 AUDIOPHILE BEST FIND (1 SACD)

-A jewel box of Latin American popsicles, it begins with a couple of infectious numbers by Alberto Nepomuceno (1864-1920).
-The first is the captivating prelude to his unfinished opera O Guaratuja (date unknown) [track-1].
+A jewel box of Latin American baubles, it begins with a couple of infectious numbers by Alberto Nepomuceno (1864-1920).
+The first is the captivating prelude to his unfinished opera O Guaratuja (1904) [track-1].
 And no you haven't lost your mind if you sense an air of Scandinavia about it, considering Alberto married a Norwegian, spent considerable time in Bergen, and was a friend of Edvard Grieg (1843-1907).

 However, the next selection couldn't be more Brazilian.
-It's a batuque (samba) which originated as a piano piece called Danças dos Negros (1888), and later became the fourth movement of Nepomuceno's orchestral Série Brasileira (Brazilian Set; 1891, currently unavailable on disc) [track-2].
+It's a batuque (samba) which originated as a piano piece called Danças dos Negros (1888; currently unavailable on disc), and later became the fourth movement of Nepomuceno's orchestral Série Brasileira (Brazilian Set, 1891) [track-2].
 It may bring Delius' (1862-1934) Florida Suite (1887) to mind, and is a perfect companion piece for the following samba from Alexandre Levy's (1864-1892) Suíte Brasileíra (1890, currently unavailable on disc) [track-3].

 We couldn't have a Brazilian version of American Bandstand without something by Heitor Villa-Lobos (1887-1959), whose Dança Frenética (Frantic Dance, 1919) is next [track-4].
 The most contemporary sounding selection so far, it’s a tiny colorful terpsichorean tone poem that's quite cinematic.
 And at just over five minutes, there's not a wasted note, proving he could be very succinct when he wanted.